Page Contents

 - Police determine probable cause

-- Prosecutors determine charges
+- Prosecutors decide whether to file charges

-- Judges determine law
+- Judges rule on law and procedure

-- Juries (if any) determine facts
+- Juries (if applicable) decide facts

-- Statements are documented in reports
+- Statements are documented

 - Tone and wording are interpreted against you

-- Small inconsistencies become credibility attacks
+- Small inconsistencies damage credibility

-- “Explanations” become admissions
+- Explanations become admissions

-Booking in San Francisco: More Than Just Fingerprints
+3. Booking in San Francisco: More Than Just Fingerprints

 During booking: